laurapacilio/laurapacilio.github.io/worksamples.md

 permalink: /Work Samples/
 ---
 <br>
-## Blog Writing - Self-Driving Technology
+## Blog Writing - B2B Software
 ---
 <br>
-At Aurora, part of my job involved writing stories demystifying self-driving technology for the public blog.
-For each, I met with engineering stakeholders to learn deeply technical concepts and collaborated with the marketing team to bring the story to life.
-Below are a few of my favorites.
+I am responsible for all customer-facing copy at Stedi, which includes company blog posts.
+I worked directly with product management and the leadership team to draft the following post announcing that Stedi offers free, public EDI specifications for every X12 HIPAA transaction set.
+I also worked with the team to ensure the post furthers our marketing goals, including using this as an opportunity to demonstrate the value of our Stedi Guides product.
+I created all of the visuals for the post and drafted corresponding social media copy for the announcement.
-* **Written:** October 2019 - May 2020
+* **Written:** February 2023
-* **Audience:** Prospective Aurora engineering hires and interested members of the public
+* **Audience:** Potential Stedi customers

-#### Read them on Aurora's website:
+#### Read it on Stedi's website:
-* <a href="https://aurora.tech/blog/perception-at-aurora-no-measurement-left-behind" target="_blank">Perception at Aurora: No Measurement Left Behind</a>
-* <a href="https://aurora.tech/blog/fmcw-lidar-the-self-driving-game-changer" target="_blank">FMCW Lidar: The Self-Driving Game-changer</a>
+* <a href="https://www.stedi.com/blog/introducing-stedis-x12-hipaa-guides" target="_blank">Introducing Stedi's X12 HIPAA Guides</a>

 <br><br>